 - The three people in the room appear to be the manager, the chambermaid (from Winfield Scott Lovecraft’s hallucination), and the bellboy.
 Both the men are in a state of undress (with the bellboy playing at his open fly), while the chambermaid appears to be holding an earhorn.
 The question for the reader is whether they are witnesses, voyeurs, or complicit in the action.
 On Page 7, the reader learns that they are taking turns.
-There is a record of another hallucination by Winfield Scott Lovecraft that says “says three men—one a negro—in the room above trying to do violence to his wife” in Lovecraft Studies #24, but I can’t help but think if Moore or Burrows was aware of this they would have made at least one of the three people in the room black, so it’s probably just a coincidence.
+There is a record of another hallucination by Winfield Scott Lovecraft that says “says three men—one a negro—in the room above trying to do violence to his wife” in Lovecraft Studies #24, but had Moore or Burrows been aware of this they would have made at least one of the three people in the room black, so it’s probably just a coincidence.

 - The manager’s “sallow” complexion, combined with the bottle of liquor in his hand, suggest an alcoholic suffering from jaundice.

 - Two are described as foreign – the maid as Cuban, the manager as “vaguely foreign-looking” with “an Easter Island face,” referring to the impassive Moai statues – possibly to highlight Lovecraft’s nativist prejudices against immigrants.